thelittlebigbot/batista/README.md

 ![Logo](src/logo.png)

-Shows the current price of the Basic Attention Token (BAT) in a Chrome Extension
+Shows the current price of the Basic Attention Token (BAT) in a Chrome Extension.

 - [Batista](#batista)
   - [Getting Started](#getting-started)